Ways into poetry: an introduction

-Do you want to learn how to write poetry?
-This supportive and engaging short course will help you to find your feet.
+This supportive and engaging short course will help you to find your feet when it comes to writing poetry.
 Practical writing exercises will teach you to experiment with a variety of styles and techniques, form and content will be explored through group discussion, and you will learn from examination and analysis of the work of published poets.

 What will we cover?

-- Group discussions will illuminate particular issues related to craft, including rhythm, tone and structure
+- Issues related to craft, including rhythm, tone and structure.

 What will I achieve?